 There are two ways in which nursing home placement and care will be funded.
 This is dependent on the funds that the resident has at his/her disposal at the time of admission and whether the resident is being admitted from home or from a hospital.

-The resident may be admitted from home, that is, the resident has been living in his or her home and is now moving to the nursing home.
-If the resident has not made application for Medicaid assistance or does not qualify for Medicaid, the placement will be made on a private pay basis.
-That means that the resident will be paying for care out of personal funds.
+If the elderly person or their medical power of attorney (MPOA) has not made application for Medicaid assistance or does not qualify for Medicaid, the placement will be made on a private pay basis.
+That means that the person/MPOA will be paying for care out of personal funds.
 The monthly charges will vary greatly from state to state and city to city.
 The national daily average rate for nursing home care in 2011 according to MetLife is $239.
 That over $87,000 a year.
 At that rate, it doesn't take long to deplete one's modest savings.
 But there are ways you can safeguard your savings and an elder care attorney may be able to help you with that.
 A quick internet search will provide you with attorneys in your area that specialize in elder care and asset protection.

 Medicaid pays for custodial care for people who qualify financially and there is no time limit if you qualify.
 Not all nursing homes are licensed and certified by Medicaid, so in order for Medicaid to pay for your nursing home care, you would need to be a resident of a Medicaid licensed and certified facility.